Medical Devices Group

 Paul Johnson

-Unfortunately, being in the business we see a lot of examples where less than the best available option continues to be used.
+Joe, Unfortunately, being in the business we see a lot of examples where less than the best available option continues to be used.
 I would agree with your cardiologist that most physicians care and want to do the best for their patients.
 Unfortunately the crunch in healthcare financials over the past decade or so has not been without casualties.
 Docs get burned out when they can't practice medicine without interference or being bogged down in electronic record keeping.
 I give my own a hard time that he looks at the screen more than me when I see him!
 On the other hand I haven't seen another system yet that I would trade it for.
+Paul Marked as spam

 Private answer